Salable/Salable-Web-Components/README.md

 Our project's testing framework leverages Playwright for end-to-end testing and Stencil spec tests for unit testing, with specific focus areas for different types of components:

-To enhance the detail and clarity of each section in your testing strategy, I'll provide expanded explanations and specifics for each bullet point.
-This will make each section more informative and straightforward.

 ### End-to-End Testing with Playwright (Stencil Library)

-**General Overview:**
+**General Overview**:
-End-to-end testing in our `stencil-library` package is performed using Playwright.
-This simulates real-world scenarios to ensure that our components function correctly within a browser environment.
-These tests can be run using `pnpm test:e2e` or `pnpm test:e2e:ui`.
+End-to-end testing in our `stencil-library` package uses Playwright.
+To simulate real-world scenarios to ensure our components function correctly within a browser environment.
+Run the tests using `pnpm test:e2e` or `pnpm test:e2e:ui`.

 #### For Core Components (e.g., `salable-invoice`):
-- **Mock Data Responses:** Utilize Playwright routes to mock backend data responses.
-This is critical for testing components in isolation from the backend.
+- **Mock Data Responses**: Utilise Playwright routes to mock backend data responses; this is critical for testing components in isolation from the backend.
-- **Rendering Verification:** Check if the component, such as `salable-invoice`, renders correctly in the browser environment, ensuring all elements are present and visible.
+- **Rendering Verification**: Check if the component, such as `salable-invoice`, renders correctly in the browser environment, ensuring all elements are present and visible.
-- **Data Display:** Verify that data fetched or passed to the component is displayed correctly in the appropriate locations within the component.
+- **Data Display**: Verify that data fetched or passed to the component is displayed correctly in the appropriate locations within the component.
-- **User Interaction Testing:** Simulate user interactions like clicks, input, and form submissions to ensure the component behaves as expected.
+- **User Interaction Testing**: Simulate user interactions like clicks, input, and form submissions to ensure the component behaves as expected.
+- **Failure Cases**: Make sure components handle failed requests gracefully and display helpful information to end users.
-- **Visual Regression Testing:** Use visual comparison tools to verify that the Tailwind CSS styles are applied correctly and consistently across updates.
+- **Visual Regression Testing**: Use visual comparison tools to verify that the Tailwind CSS styles are applied correctly and consistently across updates.

 #### For Common Components (e.g., `salable-button`, `salable-status`):
-- **Component Rendering:** Ensure these common components render correctly, verifying basic functionality and visibility.
+- **Component Rendering**: Ensure these common components render correctly, verifying basic functionality and visibility.
-- **Content Accuracy:** Check that the content within these components (text, icons, etc.) is displayed as expected.
+- **Content Accuracy**: Check that the content within these components (text, icons, etc.) is displayed as expected.
-- **Interaction Testing:** Test interactions (clicks, hovers, etc.) that may change the state of the component or trigger events.
+- **Interaction Testing**: Test interactions (clicks, hovers, etc.) that may change the state of the component or trigger events.
-- **Props Combination Testing:** Assess different combinations of properties (props) these components accept to ensure they work under various configurations.
+- **Props Combination Testing**: Assess different combinations of properties (props) these components accept to ensure they work under various configurations.
-- **Exclusion from Visual Regression Testing:** Since these components are part of the core components and lack an independent shadow DOM, they are not individually subjected to visual regression tests.
+- **Exclusion from Visual Regression Testing**: Since these components are part of the core components and lack an independent shadow DOM, they will not have visual regression tests.

 ### Unit Testing with Stencil Spec Tests

-**Scope and Limitations:**
+**Scope and Limitations**:
 In unit testing, we focus on the functionality of individual components, specifically the common components, to avoid complications with mock data.
 We use Stencil spec tests for this purpose.

-- **Method and Functionality Testing:** Examine specific class methods and functionalities within common components to ensure they perform as expected, especially when integrated within core components.
+- **Method and Functionality Testing**: Examine specific class methods and functionalities within common components to ensure they perform as expected, especially when integrated within core components.

 ### Testing React-Wrapped Components

-**Location and Execution:**
+**Location and Execution**:
-These tests are located in the `react-client` package and can be executed using `pnpm test` or `pnpm test:ui`.
+These tests are in the `react-client` package.
+You can run them with `pnpm test` or `pnpm test:ui`.

-- **Shared Testing Approach:** React client tests align with the Stencil library e2e tests in terms of setup and execution.
-This ensures consistency across different frameworks.
+- **Shared Testing Approach**: React client tests align with the Stencil library e2e tests setup and execution; this ensures consistency across different frameworks.

 ### End-to-End Testing Strategy for Multiple Frameworks

-**Integrated Approach:**
+**Integrated Approach**:
 Our project combines multiple front-end frameworks, like Stencil and React, necessitating a unified and efficient testing strategy.

-- **Shared Test Utilities:** We utilize a suite of standard test utilities that are applicable across both Stencil and React.
+- **Shared Test Utilities**: We utilise a suite of standard test utilities applicable to Stencil and React.
 These include shared setup routines, user action simulations, and standard assertion functions.
-- **Common Mock Data Repository:** A centralized mock data repository is maintained to ensure consistency across all framework tests.
+- **Common Mock Data Repository**: A centralised mock data repository is maintained to ensure consistency across all framework tests.
-- **Abstract Test Scenarios:** We design test scenarios that are framework-agnostic, enabling the application of the same testing logic in both Stencil and React environments.
+- **Abstract Test Scenarios**: We design framework-agnostic test scenarios, enabling the application of the same testing logic in both Stencil and React environments.
-- **Focus on Component Interactions:** The primary aim of our e2e tests is to evaluate how components interact with shared utilities and mock data, rather than delving into the internal specifics of their implementation.
+- **Focus on Component Interactions**: The primary aim of our e2e tests is to evaluate how components interact with shared utilities and mock data rather than delving into the internal specifics of their implementation.
-- **Framework-Specific Testing:** Where features are unique to a specific framework, we develop targeted tests to address these unique aspects.
+- **Framework-Specific Testing**: Where features are unique to a specific framework, we develop targeted tests to address these individual aspects.
 This approach complements our shared tests and ensures comprehensive coverage.

 #### Example Stencil and React Shared End-to-End Tests